-Want to spruce up your Thanksgiving table to make it more fun for the kids?
-Here’s a list of KCL’s favorite ways to do that because we all know kids need a space of their own to laugh, talk loudly, and scream with their cousins.
+Want to spruce up your kids’ Thanksgiving table to make it more fun for the kids?
+Here’s a list of The Krazy Coupon Lady’s favorite ways to do that because we all know kids need a space of their own to laugh, talk loudly, and scream with their cousins.
 You might as well spruce it up to make it fun for Thanksgiving dinner.

 1. Cover the table with kraft paper and set out crayons.